Can you Claim for a Water Leak on Insurance?

 First of all it is important to start this article by saying that this is just a general guide about water leak insurance claims.
 Clearly, exactly what your home insurance policy covers for you will depend on which provider you are with, what their policy cover and which elements of their cover you have chosen.
 If you need to know specifics about your home insurance check your policy or speak to your broker (if you use one) or to your insurance company if you’re in doubt.

-Secondly, whether or not you choose to make a claim will depend on a number of factors which are not discussed in this article, plus your own choice / decision on whether to claim.
+Secondly, whether or not you choose to make a water leak insurance claim will depend on a number of factors which are not discussed in this article, plus your own choice / decision on whether to claim.
 There is an interesting guide on the ABI (Association of British Insurers) website on called ‘Burst pipes and water leaks’.
 We have our own article on burst pipes too, looking at the 5 main causes.

 Water Leaks, which are commonly know as ‘Escape of Water’ in the insurance trade are one of the most common types of claims that people make on their home insurance and it is generally covered as standard for many insurance policies (do check though!).
 Water leak insurance claims can possibly affect the buildings and contents side of your policy, assuming you have both.